defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 ## In the Ministry of Defence

+Every technology and service that handles Defence data needs to be Secure by Design.

 The cyber landscape is constantly evolving.
 If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.

 To keep our people and data safe, we need to constantly identify and address cyber security risks.
 Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

 {{ modukcomponent('callout', {